Our Lady of Pompeii Church (Manhattan): Interior furnishings

 The largest painted accent in the interior is the mural in the semi-dome above the altar, which was created in 1937 and illustrates the Church Militant.
 The mural depicts the Virgin Mary and Jesus as a child in her lap, as she stands on a cloud, in front of the Sun.
 Mary is presenting St. Dominic, who is holding and contemplating the cross, with a rosary.
 St. Catherine of Siena looks on from the distance, as angels fly about them.
 The lower right corner of the mural, against a background of sky and sea, depicts a galleon in the naval Battle of Lepanto on October 7, 1571.
 The miraculous Spanish victory was attributed to divine intercession in response to prayer to Our Lady of the Rosary.
 One of the angels is handing a rosary to a soldier, which is depicted as the decisive weapon in the battle.
 Imagery of the Shrine of Our lady of the Rosary in Pompei, Italy is present above the battle, including the shrine's campanile.
 The religious are tending to poor immigrants, and a woman receives a rosary from a Franciscan friar, symbolizing that the Franciscans from St. Anthony of Padua Church were the first ministers to the Italian immigrants in New York.
-The mural also depicts St. Charles Borromeo in red, who is the patron saint of the Scalabrinians, and Blessed Giovanni Battista Scalabrini, their founder, as a bishop in white, their founder.
+The mural also depicts St. Charles Borromeo in red, who is the patron saint of the Scalabrinians, and Saint Giovanni Battista Scalabrini, their founder, as a bishop in white, their founder.
 Also visible is St. Martin de Porres holding a basket of roses, acknowledging the African American community that worshiped at Our Lady of Pompeii's previous church.
 This mural was removed in the 1970s, and replaced with less dramatic imagery consistent with the persuasion of the Second Vatican Council.
 It was later recreated by Antonio D'Ambrosio's son, Anthony D'Ambrosio, based on his father's original drawings.